Ecology of the Galapàgos Islands

 Credit Number: 4 credits

-Designation: Experiential Learning & BIOL Major Elective Credit
+Designation: Experiential Learning (EL) & BIOL Major Elective Credit

 After flying the 600 miles from Quito to the islands, we will spend our time visiting 3-5 islands.
 Our studies/projects will focus on sea lion behavior, blue-footed booby ecology, intertidal ecosystems, geology and island hot spots, tortoise ecology and conservation, sea turtle ecology and conservation, among others.
 Opportunities abound and will include: snorkeling with sea lions, sea turtles, hiking with land tortoises, and many others.
 Class work will include traditional lectures, an independent, multi-day research study completed by each student, and field exploration related to topics introduced in the classroom.
 Writing assignments will include maintaining a daily field journal and producing at least one scientifically-structured paper based on your independent research.